 If you’re in the market for a new cat food bowl, it can be hard to sort through all the options, but there are a few things you should consider when buying.
 One of the most important aspects of a cat food bowl is the height of the bowl.

 Another aspect to consider is the material the bowl is made of.
-While plastic and ceramic bowls may be affordable options, stainless steel remains the gold standard for most kitchen and pet appliances.
-Stainless steel has a heavy-duty construction and it’s resistant to corrosion, making it perfect for safely containing your pet’s food and water.
+While plastic bowls and ceramic bowls may be affordable options, stainless steel cat bowls remain as the gold standard for most kitchen and pet appliances.
+Stainless steel has a heavy-duty construction and it’s resistant to corrosion, making it perfect for safely containing your pet’s wet food and water.

 If you’re a pet parent to some messy eaters, you may want to consider a cat food bowl with a feeding mat.
 Whether they’re made of silicone or another synthetic material, feeding mats and trays can help catch fallen food and prevent spills from trailing onto the floor.